 Why is there an H1B Lottery for “Cap Subject” H1B Visas?

-Current law limits the number of H1B visas to 85,000 each year to “cap subject” employers.
+Current law limits the issuance of H1B visas to 85,000 each year to “cap subject” employers.

 What is the Timeline?

-In order to try to get an H1b visa for an employee, a “cap subject” employer must submit the H1b application during the first week of April 2017.
-Employers are not be notified until May, June or July (even if extra money is submitted to get expedited premium processing) whether the H1b was chosen in the lottery or not.
-If an H1b visa application is chosen and approved, it is “activated” on exactly October 1st (even if the employer pays extra to have it expedited) of the same year.
+In order to try to get an H1b visa for an employee, a “cap subject” employer must submit the H1B application during the first week of April 2018.
+Employers may not be notified until May, June or July whether the H1b was chosen in the H1b lottery or not.
+If an H1B visa application is chosen and approved, it is “activated” on exactly October 1st (even if the employer pays extra to have it expedited) of the same year.